 So this isn’t the most popular topic to discuss, but home remedies for constipation is important nonetheless.
 We all need relief at some point, so let’s get it out there and help those who need it!

 There are plenty of over-the-counter drugs you can take, but you can have some pretty bad side effects from those as well such as blood in your stools, severe and worsening stomach pain, cramping, or bloating.
-Herbal medicine remedies are normally more gentle and easier on the body and you don’t have any manufactured medicine in your bloodstream.
+Natural Home Remedies are normally more gentle and easier on the body and you don’t have any manufactured medicine in your bloodstream.

 Natural Home Remedies for Constipation Relief